 Among the most difficult kinds of losses:

 the death of a child, is one of the most excruciating events, if not the most,

 Very often, such losses are not neither predictable nor expected, and those are even

 And while all losses of loved ones are devastating, perhaps the loss of a child is

 If you have lost a child and need someone to talk to, there are always friends, and/or

-professionals who are ready to listen.
+professionals who are ready to listen (and I'm here).

 |Dawn Cove Abbey is a not-for-profit enterprise

-EACH LITTLE BIRD THAT SINGS by Deborah Wiles (2005) which gives major insights about death - through the eyes of a child.
+EACH LITTLE BIRD THAT SINGS by Deborah Wiles (2005) which gives

+insights about death - through the eyes of a child.

 You may also find, "Do Not Stand At My Grave And Weep", "For A Reason",

 the Life Transitions page, to be helpful.

 During the times of grief we all need extra support - you may find something

-helpful to carry you through the day, or through such times by visiting our Main Library.
+helpful to carry you through the day, or through such times by visiting the

-separation or divorce, and you desire help -
+bereavement, loss, separation or divorce, and you desire help -

 Dawn Cove Abbey

-Deerfield, (Yarmouth County) Nova Scotia, Canada (2010) - Revised 2017, Kingston, Ontario
+Deerfield, (Yarmouth County) Nova Scotia, Canada (2010)

 |Dawn Cove Abbey

-Roadside Assistance For Your Journey Through Life
+"Roadside Assistance" For Your Journey Through Life

 - Dedicated to helping people return (and maintain) sanity and decency to life -

 From the eBook: "One!
-The Journey hOMe", by Klaas Tuinman © 2007-2017
+The Journey hOMe", by Klaas Tuinman M.A © 2007-2019